kuruwa2/ctf-writeups/BCACTF/runescape-2/Readme.md

 Google that, the next song is famous meme [shooting star](https://www.youtube.com/watch?v=HrO9-j_zALg).

-Fill in the length-matching lyrics again, and do the same thing over and over until all ```?``` are gone.
+Fill in the length-matching lyrics again, and fill in the unknown words until all ```?``` are gone.

+The lyrics including [It's Muffin Time!](https://www.youtube.com/watch?v=cGzujGfXrlI), [SOS](https://www.youtube.com/watch?v=kBU3RuqQkns).
+And the other can be judged by the context.

 After all time-consuming job, I finally got the flag: